 Understanding the how and why of cannabinoid induced nausea/vomiting could lead to the development of the effective treatments for this debilitating syndrome.
-The problem is that both pro-emetic and anti-emetic effects of the THC are mediated through the CB1 receptor.
+The problem is that both pro-emetic and anti-emetic effects of the THC are mediate through the CB1 receptor.
 This makes it likely that CHS is associated with the dysregulated endocannabinoid system, rather over-exposure to cannabinoids.

-How Does Science Study Nausea?
+How Does Science Study Anti Nausea Agents?

 A study published in Neuropharmacology investigated nausea in response to THC in rats.
 It also look at the potential for THC to change expression of endocannabinoid-related genes.
 The study concluded that it was likely that THC was causing nausea by dysregulation of endocannabinoid function in the hypothalamus.
 Although rats are not capable of vomiting, they receive the same gastrointestinal signals that precede vomiting in the emetic species.

-How do Cannabinoids Prevent/Cause Nausea and Vomiting?
+How do Cannabinoids Work as Anti Nausea Agents?

 When THC activates the CB1 receptor, it blocks serotonin at the receptor sites.
 This prevents nausea/ vomiting.
 Brainstem structures control the gastrointestinal events that result in vomiting.